 In all these tasks, the utmost consideration of the modern mechanical engineer is improving the quality of human life.
 Engineers must be constantly aware both of the finiteness of Earth’s resources and of the impact of progress in science and engineering on the environment.

 The program in Mechanical Engineering provides a broad education in the foundations of the disciplines mentioned above and prepares students both for graduate studies in these areas and for entry into appropriate positions in research laboratories, industry, or government.

 Mechanical Engineering offers three degree programs.
 The B.S. in Mechanical Engineering is the most intensive program and is accredited by the Engineering Accreditation Commission of ABET, Inc. The B.S. in Engineering Sciences (Mechanical) requires fewer courses, but also allows greater flexibility.
 Students seeking a strong background in mechanical engineering along with the opportunity to take additional courses in other scientific and engineering disciplines, the liberal arts, or social sciences should choose this program.
 The B.A. in Engineering Sciences (Mechanical) is less intensive.
 It is appropriate for students who would like some background in mechanical engineering but whose career plans lie in other fields, such as law, medicine, or business.

-There will be a meeting in the fall for freshmen interested in the major.
+There will be a meeting in the fall for first-years interested in the major.
 Details will be published in the Calendar for the Opening Days.
-Further details of the program can be found on the departmental Web site.
+Further details of the program can be found on the departmental website.
 The director of undergraduate studies (DUS) welcomes consultation with students about their program of study at any time.